boygao1992/StateBackPrototype/README.md

 > GADT (Generalised ADTs)
 > A small digression: `Elem`
-Bounded Type: Construct a finite set of values as a type
+Bound variable: construct a finite set of values as a type (?)

 ## Concurrent Models of Computation